Logo

 Julian Assange said that the UK government had not acted on the issue.

-On 17 February 2020, Australian MPs Andrew Wilkie and George Christensen visited Julian Assange and pressed the UK and Australian governments to intervene to stop his being extradited.
+On 17 February 2020 Australian MPs Andrew Wilkie and George Christensen visited Julian Assange and pressed the UK and Australian governments to intervene and stop him from being extradited.

 Julian Assange said Assange's past conduct showed how far he was willing to go to avoid extradition.